jabamaus/jaba/README.md

 - Better logging of exception errors.
 Never return a backtrace to cmd line - ugly.
 - Nasty that :export flag option always needs :no_delete
 - Use did_you_mean?
 Eg
-  Error at basic_dll.jaba:8: 'define' attribute not defined.
-Did you mean 'defines'?
+  Error at basic_dll.jaba:8: 'defines' attribute not defined.
+Did you mean 'define'?
 - Combine jaba.input.json and jaba.output.json into just the latter?
 - Have a 'jaba clean' command
 - put simple type verification system into Property